Alessine/TidyTuesday-Visualizations/README.md

 ## June 2021

 ### Week 26 - Park Access
 This week's dataset was provided by [The Trust for Public Land](https://www.tpl.org/parks-and-an-equitable-recovery-parkscore-report).
 It contains ratings of public parks across the United States based on a number of criteria.
-I created a Lollipop Plot to show the ratings for the five biggest US cities.
+I created a Lollipop Plot to show the ratings for the five biggest cities in the US.

 Check out the code [here](https://github.com/Alessine/TidyTuesday/blob/master/2021W26_park_access/210622_tidytuesday_park_access.Rmd).